LukaKurnjek/plutus-dev-env/README.md

   For example ❌ `myValidator.ak` ✅ `my-validator.ak`

 :green_heart: **Aiken and Cardano learning resources:**
-* To get a basic understanding of the Aiken programming language you can check out the *Language tour* at the official documentation, that starts with [Primitive types](https://aiken-lang.org/language-tour/primitive-types).
-Further chapters can be accessed on the left-side menu.
 * The [Awsome Aiken](https://github.com/aiken-lang/awesome-aiken) repository provides links to Aiken libraries, DApps, tutorials and video lessons.
 * You can also check out the [Aiken for Amateurs](https://piefayth.github.io/blog/pages/aiken1/) tutorial, that is currently not include in Awsome Aiken.
 * If you are starting with your Cardano journey you might want to check out the [What I wish I knew](https://aiken-lang.org/fundamentals/what-i-wish-i-knew)